Junior School Camps

 A concept underlying the learning framework is “co-agency”, which is implemented through our unique Leadership and Development Program with Enterprise Themed student team roles that help learners to actively progress towards their valued goals.
 Our school camps are carefully designed with scope and sequence as a core priority.

 Year 7 Camp

-The Year 7 school camp is designed as an extension of a typical Year 6 residential camp experience.
-This lightweight journey-based program allows students to begin to take on active leadership roles in outdoor environments.
-Students are challenged to increase their awareness of self, and care and respect for others and for the environment.
+The Year 7 school camp is designed to enable students to build relationships with their peers.
+This program allows students to take on active leadership roles in outdoor environments.
+Students are challenged to increase their awareness of self and care and respect for others and for the environment.
 Through a carefully designed program students are able to take on key responsibilities and ownership and are empowered to make real decisions on behalf of their team.
-Combining reflection and introspection in a natural setting, OutBeyond allows students to begin to understand and balance their modern lifestyle with their place in nature and the positive contributions that they can make.
+Combining reflection and introspection in a natural setting, OutBeyond allows students to begin to understand and balance their modern lifestyle with their place in nature and the positive contributions they can make.

-The Year 7 Camp is currently 3 days in duration and is based in the coastal and marine environment of Phillip Island.
+The Year 7 Camp is currently three days in duration and is based in the coastal and marine environment of the Mornington Peninsula.
 Students undertake a range of fun activities including surfing, bush-walking, mountain biking, camping, outdoor cooking, conservation, wildlife encounters and much more.